owl-project/NVISII/examples/readme.md

 ## 9.meta_data_exporting.py
-This is a very simple scene showing different export that visii does naturally, e.g., normals.
+This is a very simple scene showing different export that nvisii does naturally, e.g., normals.

 ## 10.light_texture.py